MWGiel/Cybersecurity-notes/notes/CWES_HTB_Notes/API_Attacks.md

 - Weak Authentication: Neglecting to implement robust authentication methods when communicating with other APIs can result in unauthorized access to sensitive data or critical functionality.
 - Insufficient Rate-Limiting: An API can overwhelm another API by sending a continuous surge of requests, potentially leading to denial-of-service.
 - Inadequate Monitoring: Insufficient monitoring of API-to-API interactions can make it difficult to detect and respond to security incidents promptly.
+## Prevention
+To prevent vulnerabilities arising from API-to-API communication, web API developers should implement the following measures:
+- Secure Data Transmission: Use encrypted channels for data transmission to prevent exposure of sensitive data through man-in-the-middle attacks.
+- Adequate Data Validation: Ensure proper validation and sanitization of data received from external APIs before processing or forwarding it to downstream components.
+This mitigates risks such as injection attacks, data corruption, or remote code execution.
+- Robust Authentication: Employ secure authentication methods when communicating with other APIs to prevent unauthorized access to sensitive data or critical functionality.
+- Sufficient Rate-Limiting: Implement rate-limiting mechanisms to prevent an API from overwhelming another API, thereby protecting against denial-of-service attacks.
+- Adequate Monitoring: Implement robust monitoring of API-to-API interactions to promptly detect and respond to security incidents.